Dates and Time

 - Each meeting is recorded, so you can watch the recording later

-- You meet privately on the phone with your facilitator once a quarter to discuss your learning or any challenges you’re facing
+- You can meet privately on the phone with your facilitator once a quarter to discuss your learning or any challenges you’re facing

 - This long-term ongoing group has no more than 8 people